Echo Park Specialty

 Blue Bottle is a top-notch coffee roaster and café with a sustainable ethos, in multiple locations throughout LA, the Bay Area, NYC, (and Tokyo).
 This Echo Park outpost has a handful of small tables, breakfast, and lunch offerings.
 We go for the coffee, though.
 Our picks: The siphon filter and the New Orleans iced coffee.

 According to lore, the medieval “trencher” is an ancestor of the modern-day open-face sandwich, so it makes sense that the Veggie Trencher—eggplant and kale topped with a dollop of fresh burrata—is top notch.
 There's also a proper dining room where you can sit, should you want to make your sandwich into a bit more of an event.

 Fix Coffee (Closed)

 2100 Echo Park Ave., Echo Park

 Deep in Echo Park, this spot is hidden in a residential neighborhood, meaning it's protected from the overwhelming hustle and bustle that plagues most other coffee shops in this part of town.
-There's a lovely outdoor patio with shaded and unshaded space, and (rare for an outdoor space) tons of outlets.
-Another great thing about this cafe is their considerable food and drink menu, which allows you to camp out for the whole day and have something to subsist on other than coffee and pastries.
+There's a lovely outdoor patio with shaded and unshaded space and (rare for an outdoor space) tons of outlets.
+Another great thing about this café is its considerable food and drink menu, which allows you to camp out for the whole day and have something to subsist on other than coffee and pastries.
 Plus, you can transition to after-work drinks without giving up your table.